dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

 3. Evaluate the worth of these changes.
 If the new service can save approximately 80% of time in a specific business role, it is certainly worthwhile to develop it.

-### Software Applications
+### Develop Applications Only When Absolutely Necessary.
-While SaaS excels in cloud-based computing, Software Applications provide distinct advantages in accessibility, user experience, device integration, and offline functionality.
+While SaaS excels in cloud-based computing, Platform Specific Applications provide distinct advantages in accessibility, user experience, device integration, and offline functionality.
 They complement SaaS solutions, meeting the preferences of users on a specific platform.
-Developing Software Applications is often more time-consuming and intricate compared to SaaS.
+Developing Software Applications is more time-consuming and chalanging compared to SaaS, and the maintanence ca n be a nightmare as issues may arise from variations in platform architecture, APIs, or hardware.
 It's recommended to consider building an app after establishing a successful SaaS, especially if you aim to expand functionality or reach a broader audience across Android, iPhone, MacOS or Windows users.

 ## Business Building Framework